branislav-knezevic/various_notes/vim/vim_shortcuts_plugins.md

 `<leader>g;` take right side from merge
   `s` when on a file to set it to staging
   `u` when on a file to set it to unstage
+  `-` toggle these two above
   `=` show changes
-  `X` discards selected changes in conflict mode (unstaged are local changes) `dv` go to resolve conflict mode
+  `X` discards selected changes on files or in conflict mode (unstaged are local changes) `dv` go to resolve conflict mode
   `<any_number>gI` adds selected file to .gitgnore `:Gblame` shows who made changes on that file